-Before an employer can file a petition with USCIS, the employer must take steps to ensure that hiring the foreign worker will not harm U.S. workers.
+Before an employer can file a petition with USCIS, they must take steps to ensure that hiring the foreign worker will not harm U.S. workers:

-- Employers first must attest, on a labor condition application (LCA) certified by the Department of Labor (DOL), that employment of the H-1B worker will not adversely affect the wages and working conditions of similarly employed U.S. workers.4 - Employers must also provide existing workers with notice of their intention to hire an H-1B worker.5
+- Employers first must attest, on a labor condition application (LCA) certified by the Department of Labor (DOL), that employment of the H-1B worker will not adversely affect the wages and working conditions of similarly employed U.S. workers. - Employers must also provide existing workers with notice of their intention to hire an H-1B worker.

 Since the category was created in 1990, Congress has limited the number of H-1Bs made available each year.
-The current annual statutory cap is 65,000 visas, with 20,000 additional visas for foreign professionals who graduate with a master's degree or doctorate from a U.S. institution of higher learning (Figure 1).6 In recent years, the limit has been reached well before the end of the fiscal year.
-In Fiscal Year (FY) 2022, the cap was reached on February 28, 2022.7
+The current annual statutory cap is 65,000 visas, with 20,000 additional visas for foreign professionals who graduate with a master's degree or doctorate from a U.S. institution of higher learning (Figure 1).
+For Fiscal Year FY 2023, the cap was reached on August 23, 2022.6

-FIGURE 1: ANNUAL CAP ON H-1B VISAS, FY 1991-2023
+FIGURE 1: ANNUAL CAP ON H-1B VISAS, FY 1991-2025

 During the Trump administration, USCIS initially denied a larger percentage of H-1B petitions than in the preceding four years.
 But with a growing number of these denials being overturned, the denial rates decreased substantially during the latter half of FY 2020.
-Denials of new H-1B petitions for initial employment rose from 6 percent in FY 2015 to a high of 24 percent in FY 2018 before dropping to 21 percent in FY 2019, 13 percent in

-FY 2020, 4 percent in FY 2021, and only 2 percent in FY 2022 (the two lowest denial rates ever recorded).
-The denial rate for petitions for continuing employment was 2 percent in both FY 2022 and FY 2021, down from 7 percent in FY 2020 and 12 percent in both FY 2018 and FY 2019.
-The second record is a second record of the second record record
+Denials of new H-1B petitions for initial employment rose from six percent in FY 2015 to a high of 24 percent in FY 2018 before dropping to 21 percent in FY 2019, 13 percent in FY 2020, four percent in FY 2021, and only two percent in FY 2022 (the two lowest denial rates ever recorded).9 The denial rate for petitions for continuing employment was two percent in both FY 2022 and FY 2021, down from seven percent in FY 2020 and 12 percent in both FY 2018 and FY 2019.10